 So could one of these students be the next hot new language inventor in Hollywood?

-Peterson says the entertainment industry is just starting to develop serious careers for language creators.
+The entertainment industry is just starting to develop serious careers for language creators, said Peterson.
 So the good news for his students: jobs are on the way.

 Although Peterson calls Orange County home, he watched the Season 8 premiere back on the Berkeley campus with some students Sunday night.
 And like all fans, he's bracing himself because he knows a lot is about to go down in whatever language the character speaks.

 This post includes reporting from KCRW's Jenny Hamel and KQED's David Marks.
 A version of this story was originally published on July 14, 2017.

 For arts stories you won't read anywhere else, come to KQED's Arts and Culture desk.